 A variety of one-unit courses covering current, specialized areas in alcohol and drug abuse.
 As the field changes, the semester offerings will vary.
-Such topics as Women and Alcoholism, Alcoholism, Sexuality and Intimate Relationships, Cross-cultural Counseling Techniques, Adult Children of Alcoholics, Substance Abuses and the Law, and Counseling the Adolescent Abuser will be included.
-(CSU)
+Such topics as Women and Alcoholism, Alcoholism, Sexuality and Intimate Relationships, Cross-cultural Counseling Tech-

-ANAT 6 (3)
+AMAT 6 (3)

-ANATONY AND PHYSIOLOGY FOR HEALTH OCCUPATIONS
+ANATONY AND PHYSIOLOGY FOR REALTH OCCUPATIONS

 Introductory study of the structure and function of the human organism.
 Class is structured for health occupation students.
-It is not acceptable for pre-medical, pre-dental, pre-chiropractic, pre-physical therapy or registered nursing students, and it is not open to students who have completed Anat 8 or Anat 10 with a grade of "C" or better.
+It is not acceptable for pre-medical. pre-dental, pre-chiropractic, pre-physical therapy or registered nursing students, and it is not open to students who have completed Anat 8 or Anat 10 with a grade of "C" or better.
+(Nontransferable, AA/AS degree only)

-ANAT 8 (4)
+ANAT 8 (4) HUMAN AMATORY (CAN BIOL 10)

-HUMAN ANATONY